 Rather than becoming simpler, your tax situation may actually become more difficult and require more attention when you retire.
 Most people had taxes withheld in either adequate or close to adequate amounts during their work years.
 However, that changes for many when they retire.
 Many retirees with income from retirement accounts will have to file quarterly estimated tax documents and make a quarterly tax payment to the IRS.
 They also will start drawing from their investment accounts at which time long or short-term capital gains start happening as taxes eat away at the money retirees worked so hard to save and invest.

-Required Minimum Distributions (RMDs) begin at age 70 ½ for most qualified investment accounts (see below for more on RMDs).
+Required Minimum Distributions (RMDs) began at age 70 ½ for most qualified investment accounts (see below for more on RMDs).
 The end result for many is that tax time becomes more, not less, complex as they advance in retirement.

 There is no way to avoid our earthly death but there are steps to take to prepare for your family and loved ones as well as for yourself.